The International Trade Blog Import Procedures

 The Origin of CTPAT

-In response to the terrorist attacks on the World Trade Center towers and the Pentagon in 2001, the United States took steps to secure its global supply chain to ensure that the millions of shipping containers and other cargo that enter the U.S. each year don't include weapons of mass destruction.
+In response to the 2001 terrorist attacks on the World Trade Center towers and the Pentagon, the United States took steps to secure its global supply chain to ensure that the millions of shipping containers and other cargo that enter the U.S. each year don't include weapons of mass destruction.
 One of these steps was the Customs Trade Partnership Against Terrorism.

-CTPAT is a voluntary program in which all participating entities in the import supply chain cooperate with CBP in establishing acceptable security practices in all phases of their operations.
+CTPAT is a voluntary program in which all participating entities in the import supply chain cooperate with U.S. Customs and Border Protection (CBP) to establish acceptable security practices in all phases of their operations.
 After reviewing existing security procedures and implementing enhanced security arrangements, CBP certifies companies as CTPAT members.

-As of 2017, more than 11,400 certified partners have been accepted into the program.
+More than 11,500 certified partners have been accepted into the program.
 These include U.S. importers/exporters, U.S./Canada highway carriers, U.S./Mexico highway carriers, rail and sea carriers, licensed U.S. Customs brokers, U.S. marine port authority/terminal operators, U.S. freight consolidators, ocean transportation intermediaries and non‐operating common carriers, Mexican and Canadian manufacturers, and Mexican long‐haul carriers.

-The advantages for companies of participating in CTPAT or one of the other AEO programs include:
+For companies, the advantages of participating in CTPAT or one of the other AEO programs include:

 - Being considered low risk by customs authorities, which should result in fewer border delays due to examinations.